 If you’ve recently bought a property, the rebuild cost should be on your mortgage valuation or survey.
 Alternatively, you can use the Association of British Insurers’ (ABI’s) rebuild calculator or ask a chartered surveyor for a precise figure.

 Bedroom rated insurance is another way to calculate cover and this hinges on the number of bedrooms you have.
-We offer an unlimited sum on our standard buildings and contents policies as well as our Premium tier AvivaPlus Home Insurance.
+We offer an unlimited sum on our buildings, contents and home insurance policies.

 How much contents insurance do I need?